kohanyirobert/next.js-rendering/README.md

 ## Steps to run

-1. Run `pnpm install` to install dependencies
-1. Run `pnpm run time-server` to start a simple time server used by the frontend
-1. Run `pnpm run build && pnpm start` to properly test SSG, ISR, SSR and CSR behavior, because in development mode pages are regenerated even if they doesn't need to in certain cases
+1. Run `pnpm install` to install dependencies s1.
+Run `pnpm run build && pnpm start` to properly test SSG, ISR, SSR and CSR behavior, because in development mode pages are regenerated even if they doesn't need to in certain cases

 ## Notes